cjellick/toc/proposals/sandbox/k3s.md

     - Host utilities (iptables, socat, etc)
     - Ingress controller (traefik)
     - Embedded service loadbalancer
     - Embedded network policy controller

 ### Value-add to the CNCF ecosystem
-k3s is bringing Kubernetes to environments and use cases that are not easily accessible to upstream Kubernets, such as edge and IoT.
+k3s is bringing Kubernetes to environments and use cases that are not easily accessible to upstream Kubernetes, such as edge and IoT.
 In doing so, it is promoting the overall growth and adoption of Kubernetes.
 When coupled with Kubernetes's explosive growth in the cloud and the datacenter, k3s is helping Kubeernetes to become the universal compute platform.

 ### Alignment with other CNCF projects
 ***Does the project align and actively collaborate with other CNCF projects?***

 k3s is incredibly well aligned with other CNCF projects.
-It levarages existing CNCF projects such as Kubernetes, CNI, CRI, CSI, containerd, CoreDNS, and Helm.
-In dooing so, its maintainers contribute to these projects by opening issues, submitting PRs, promoting them on social media, and engaging in technical discussions.
+It leverages existing CNCF projects such as Kubernetes, CNI, CRI, CSI, containerd, CoreDNS, and Helm.
+In doing so, its maintainers contribute to these projects by opening issues, submitting PRs, promoting them on social media, and engaging in technical discussions.

 ***Does the project require any specific versions of projects (or APIs) to interoperate? (e.g. K8s API, CSI, CNI, CRI)?***

-k3s generally seeks to support the latest stable versions of the CNCF projects that it levarages.
+k3s generally seeks to support the latest stable versions of the CNCF projects that it leverages.
 For projects that are themselves closely tied to Kubernetes, such as CNI, CRI, and CSI, k3s supports the same versions that upstream Kubernetes supports.

 ***Does the project augment or benefit other CNCF projects?***

 As stated, k3s benefits Kubernetes by bringing it to environments that are not easily accessible to upstream Kubernetes.
-In focusing on secondary use cases and environemnts, k3s also illuminates problems or bugs in the other CNCF projects it leverages.
+In focusing on secondary use cases and environments, k3s also illuminates problems or bugs in the other CNCF projects it leverages.
 Here are a few examples: [kubernetes#89554](https://github.com/kubernetes/kubernetes/issues/89554), [cri-tools#585](https://github.com/kubernetes-sigs/cri-tools/issues/585), [kubernetes#88376](https://github.com/kubernetes/kubernetes/issues/88376), and [containerd#2991](https://github.com/containerd/containerd/issues/2991).

 ### Anticipated use cases
-With hundreds of thousands of downloads and a large and growing community of users, k3s's usecases are well proven.
-These usecases have already been stated: edge, IoT, ARM devices, and software appliacnes.
-One major usecase that has not yet been addressed is that of fleet managment.
+With hundreds of thousands of downloads and a large and growing community of users, k3s's use cases are well proven.
+These use cases have already been stated: edge, IoT, ARM devices, and software appliances.
+One major use case that has not yet been addressed is that of fleet management.
 This is tied directly to the "edge" and IoT use cases, but is worth calling out explicitly. k3s's ease of deployment, operations, and upgrades makes the managing thousands or even millions of small Kubernetes clusters a possibility.

 Alignment with SIG Reference Model
 Does the project align with the SIG CNCF reference model and which capabilities does it require/provide at each level of the reference model.

 ### High level architecture
-Being a distribution of Kubernetes, k3s's architecture looks largely similar to that of Kubernetes's itself.
+Being a distribution of Kubernetes, k3s's architecture looks largely similar to that of Kubernetes itself.
 However, there are a few key changes:
-1. Kubernetes control plane processes such as the api server, schedler, and controller-manager on server nodes and kubelet and kube-proxy on agent nodes are embedded withing a single process
+1. Kubernetes control plane processes such as the api server, schedler, and controller-manager on server nodes and kubelet and kube-proxy on agent nodes are embedded within a single process
 1. Flannel for CNI is managed within the k3s process
 1. Containerd for CRI is shipped with and launched by k3s
-1. By default, the datastore backend is an embedded SQLite databse rather than etcd
+1. By default, the datastore backend is an embedded SQLite database rather than etcd
 1. A websocket-based tunnel proxy is used to manage all control plane communication between agent and server nodes.

 This architecture is illustrated in the following diagram: